 To finish sauce simply pass the kumquats through a sieve keeping the cooking liquor and drop the kumquats into the reduced jus (chicken stock sauce).
 In the same pan reduce the Kumquat syrup down until thick – it usually takes about 30 about minutes.
 When cold this will set like a jelly and you can use the jelly for adding sweetness to any sauce or even use it as a homemade marmalade!

-Use a little of the cooking kumquat liquor or the marmalade into the jus to add flavour.
+Use a little of the cooking kumquat liquor or the marmalade into the jus to add flavor.

 Finally carve the duck breasts from the carcass and serve one per person.

-Serve the sauce separately and the roasted vegetables in the centre of the table.
+Serve the sauce separately and the roasted vegetables in the center of the table.